-Currently, the Mu lab focuses on neurotransmitter-gated ion channels, including gamma-aminobutyric acid type A (GABAA) receptors.
-GABAA receptors are primary ion channels in the mammalian central nervous systems.
-Loss of their function leads to epilepsy, autism, and other neurodevelopmental diseases.
+Currently, the Mu lab focuses on neurotransmitter-gated ion channels, including gamma-aminobutyric acid type A (GABAA) receptors and N-methyl D-aspartate (NMDA) receptors.
+They mediate the excitation-inhibition balance in the mammalian central nervous systems.
+Their functional defect leads to epilepsy, autism, intellectual disability, and other neurodevelopmental diseases.

-The Mu lab explores how molecular chaperones, folding enzymes, ERAD factors, and trafficking factors, coordinate to facilitate membrane protein folding, assembly, degradation and trafficking.
+The Mu lab explores how molecular chaperones, folding enzymes, degradation factors, and trafficking factors, coordinate to facilitate membrane protein folding, assembly, degradation, and trafficking.

-The Mu lab also uses small molecule proteostasis regulators to correct misfolded membrane proteins, as a therapeutic strategy to treat corresponding diseases.
+The Mu lab also uses small molecules, including proteostasis regulators and pharmacological chaperones, to correct pathogenic membrane proteins with protein conformational deficiency, as a therapeutic strategy to treat corresponding diseases.